 If you want a lucrative way to save for both your retirement and your kids’ college expenses, you should consider investing in real estate.
 While investing in real estate typically means purchasing a rental property and becoming a landlord, you can also invest in real estate-related stocks or even vending machines for commercial properties.

 Still, SFGate notes one of the most effective, efficient, and effortless ways to generate income with real estate is via rental homes.
 It’s a source of passive income while you own it, and it’s also an opportunity to sell it for a profit at a later date.

 #4: Parents Should Pay Off Old Debts with Purpose

 When most folks find out they are expecting a child, they start making moves to pay off every cent of debt they owe.
 Now, this may seem like a wise financial move when you are expecting the added expenses of raising a child, but if you have to sacrifice savings to reduce your debts this may not be the best bet for your finances.

-Financial planning can be tricky for stay at home mom parents, but it doesn’t have to be overwhelming.
+Financial planning can be tricky for a stay-at-home mom, but it doesn’t have to be overwhelming.
 Just be sure to cover the basics, like life insurance, retirement savings, and paying down debts.
 With finances secured, you can focus on enjoying your little one.

-If you are a stay-at-home mom parents please share with us in the comment section below your financial planning tips.
+If you are a stay-at-home mom, please share your financial planning tips with us in the comment section below.